ipld/ipld/block-layer/codecs/dag-cbor.md

      - If two keys have different lengths, the shorter one sorts earlier;
      - If two keys have the same length, the one with the lower value in (byte-wise) lexical order sorts earlier.
    * Indefinite-length items must be made into definite-length items.
+3. Encode and decode a single top-level CBOR object and not allow back-to-back concatenated objects, as suggested by [section 3.1 of the CBOR specification] for _streaming applications_.
+All bytes of an encoded DAG-CBOR object must decode to a single object.
+Extraneous bytes, whether valid or invalid CBOR, should fail validation.

 ### Floating Point Encoding (Unresolved)